mcpride/servicefabric-vault-integration/README.md

 ## Hint

-This project is just an very basic example - it works - but *IT IS NOT READY FOR PRODUCTION USE*!
+This project is just a very basic example - it works - but *IT IS NOT READY FOR PRODUCTION USE*!
 No waranties!
 Sorry for this, but I don't have much spare time.

 ## Getting Started